Temple of Deliverance Church of God in Christ: History

 In the meantime Gilbert Patterson purchased and remodeled the Mt.
 Vernon Baptist Church on Mississippi Boulevard, and opened Temple of Deliverance, the Cathedral of Bountiful Blessings, on March 2, 1975.
 On that day, 436 people joined the church from every denomination and religious organization in Memphis.
 The congregation outgrew the church almost immediately.
 In less than three years church membership grew to over 2,000, and immediate plans were made to build a larger place of worship.
-On October 8, 1978 (three years and seven months after its opening), Temple of Deliverance entered its new building.
+On October 8, 1978 (three years and seven months after its opening), the Temple of Deliverance entered its new building.
 At a cost of $1.2 million, it was the first church built by African Americans in Memphis at a cost more than a million dollars.
 By 1984, the 1,200-seat sanctuary could no longer accommodate the 11:00 am worshippers.
 After filling chairs in the aisles the crowd frequently overflowed into the fellowship hall downstairs, where the worship could be viewed on a closed-circuit television screen.
 On July 5, 1987, Bishop C. D. Owens dedicated a new wing, seating approximately 600.

 In September 1986, during a telephone conversation with his uncle, Presiding Bishop J. O. Patterson expressed a desire to see his nephew return to active membership in the Church of God in Christ.
 As a result of that conversation, the Presiding Bishop had Gilbert Patterson’s name added to the General Board’s agenda for the Convocation of 1986.
 Many board members had waited for this day, hoping for Patterson’s return.
 Board members such as O. T. Jones Jr., F. D. Washington, J. D. Husband, LeRoy Anderson and C. D. Owens were supporters; the most vocal was Patterson’s lifelong friend, Bishop Chandler D. Owens (who had not yielded to pressure to break ties with Patterson).
 During the November 1986 General Board meeting, the board voted 11–0 to invite Patterson to return to active ministry in the Church of God in Christ as a Jurisdictional Bishop in Memphis.
 The meeting was chaired by Bishop L.H.
 Ford, in the presiding bishop's absence.
-Therefore, the general board's November 1986 action was not executed by Bishop J. O. Patterson Sr. until January 29, 1988 at the Bishops' Conference in Jacksonville, Florida.
+Therefore, the general board's November 1986 action was not executed by Bishop J. O. Patterson Sr. until January 29, 1988, at the Bishops' Conference in Jacksonville, Florida.

 Bishop G. E. Patterson was elected to the General Board in 1992, and reelected in 1996.
-After conceding the last election for Presiding Bishop (which he lost by one vote), he was elected on November 14, 2000 by more than 900 votes.
+After conceding the last election for Presiding Bishop (which he lost by one vote), he was elected on November 14, 2000, by more than 900 votes.
 In 2005, Patterson announced that he was battling prostate cancer.
-Patterson died on March 20, 2007 at Methodist University Hospital in Memphis.
+Patterson died on March 20, 2007, at Methodist University Hospital in Memphis.